Knowing (film): Plot

-In October 1959, a new elementary school in Lexington celebrates its opening with a competition in which students draw what they believe will happen in the future.
-One student, Lucinda Embry, fills her paper with a series of numbers while being guided by whispering voices.
+In October 1959, an elementary school in Lexington, Massachusetts, celebrates its opening with a competition in which students draw what they believe will happen in the future.
+Lucinda Embry fills her paper with numbers while being guided by whispering voices.
 Her teacher, Miss Taylor, collects the drawing before she can write the final numbers.
-On the day of the ceremony, Lucinda engraves the remaining numbers into a closet door with her fingernails.
-The works are stored in a time capsule and opened 50 years later when the current class distributes the drawings among the students.
-Lucinda's paper is given to Caleb Koestler, the 9-year-old son of widowed MIT astrophysics professor John Koestler.
+During the ceremony, Lucinda engraves the remaining numbers into a closet door with her fingernails.
+The works are stored in a time capsule and opened 50 years later.

-John studies the sheet and discovers that Lucinda's numbers are dates, death tolls, and geographical coordinates of major disasters over the past 50 years, including the Oklahoma City bombing, September 11 attacks, and Hurricane Katrina, as well as three more yet to happen.
+In 2009, Lucinda's paper is given to Caleb Koestler, the 9-year-old son of widowed MIT astrophysics professor John Koestler.
+John discovers that Lucinda's numbers are dates, death tolls, and geographical coordinates of major disasters over the past 50 years, including the Oklahoma City bombing, September 11 attacks, and Hurricane Katrina, as well as three more yet to happen.
 He visits Miss Taylor who, despite showing signs of Alzheimer's, tells him of the scratching on the door left by Lucinda.
-The next day, John leaves to pick up his son where he witnesses a plane crash that takes 81 lives and realizes that it was the first unknown event on the list.
-John becomes convinced that his family has a significant role in these incidents: his wife died in one of the earlier events, while Caleb was the one to receive Lucinda's message.
-Meanwhile, Caleb begins hearing the same whispering voices as Lucinda.
+The next day, John leaves to pick up his son where he witnesses a plane crash that takes 81 lives and realizes that it was the first future event on the list.
+John becomes convinced that his family has a significant role in these incidents: his wife died in an earlier event, while Caleb received Lucinda's message.
+Caleb begins hearing the same whispering voices as Lucinda.

-John locates Lucinda's daughter Diana and her granddaughter Abby at a museum, he requests their help in preventing the final event, although Diana is initially suspicious.
-The next day, John drops Caleb off in care of his sister, Grace.
-He heads over to New York to witnesses the next event: a subway train derailment caused by a faulty railway switch.
-Later the same night after picking up Caleb, the pair meet with Diana and Abby at their home, and they go to Lucinda's abandoned mobile home.
-There, they find a copy of Matthäus Merian's engraving of Ezekiel's "chariot vision", in which a great Sun is represented.
+John locates Lucinda's daughter Diana and her granddaughter Abby in New York, where he witnesses a train derailment caused by a faulty siding.
+He requests their help in preventing the final event.
+Diana goes with him to Lucinda's abandoned mobile home.
+They find a copy of Matthäus Merian's engraving of Ezekiel's "chariot vision", in which a great Sun is represented.
 They also discover that the final two digits of Lucinda's message are not numbers but two reversed letter E's, matching the message left by Lucinda under her bed: "Everyone Else," implying an extinction-level event.
-During the search, Caleb and Abby, who were left asleep in the car, have an encounter with the beings who are the source of the whispers.
+Caleb and Abby, who were left asleep in the car, have an encounter with the beings who are the source of the whispers.
 Diana tells John that her mother had always told her the date she would die.